Bij1: Foundation

 In 2016, Sylvana Simons joined Denk, a political movement founded by MPs Tunahan Kuzu and Selçuk Öztürk after leaving the Labour Party following an internal dispute over the party's position on integration.
 In December of the same year, Simons left the movement as she was disappointed by the lack of support she received from the party during a period of intense death threats.
 She also felt that Denk was becoming increasingly conservative and losing interest in progressive causes such as LGBT rights.

-Shortly after her departure from Denk, Simons founded her own party, named Article 1.
-This refers to the first article of the Dutch constitution, which prohibits discrimination and racism.
+Shortly after her departure from Denk, Simons announced she had founded her own party with Denk's former campaign manager Ian van der Kooye, named Article 1.
+The name referred to the first article of the Dutch constitution, which prohibits discrimination based on race, religion, gender or any other reason.

 2017 general election

-On 15 March 2017, Article 1 contested the general election with Simons as lijsttrekker.
+On 15 March 2017, Article 1 contested the general election with Simons as lead candidate.
 Other prominent candidates were anthropologist Gloria Wekker and former Socialist Party senator Anja Meulenbelt.
 The party failed to get enough endorsements in the provinces of Friesland and Drenthe to get on the ballot.

-Article 1 managed to gain 28,700 votes (0.27%), missing the 0.67% threshold to get a seat in parliament.
-The party was mostly supported in municipalities with a large Afro-Dutch population, such as Amsterdam (2.5%), Almere (1.9%), Diemen (1.7%) and Rotterdam (1.3%).
+Article 1 received 28,700 votes (0.27%), failing to reach the 0.67% threshold to get a seat in the House of Representatives.
+Most of the party's support came from municipalities with a large Afro-Dutch population, such as Amsterdam (2.5%), Almere (1.9%), Diemen (1.7%) and Rotterdam (1.3%).
 The party also achieved an above average result in the Caribbean Netherlands (1.6%).
 The party scored negligibly in the more rural municipalities and cities with little or no immigrant population.

 Name change

 The party was sued by anti-discrimination think tank Art.1 for trademark infringement.
 The judge's verdict was in favor of Art.1, and therefore Simons was forced to change the name of the party.
-On 29 October 2017, the new name was announced: BIJ1.
-BIJ1 refers to the Dutch word bijeen, which translates to "together".
+On 29 October 2017, the new name was announced: Bij1.
+It refers to the Dutch word bijeen, which translates to "together".

-2018 municipal elections
+2018 municipal elections and breakthrough

-In March 2018, the party only contested in the municipal elections in Amsterdam.
-Sylvana Simons was again elected as lijsttrekker.
-During the campaign a candidate of the party was accused of lying about her résumé, in which she wrongfully claimed to be a psychiatrist.
-She was eventually withdrawn as a candidate.
+In March 2018, the party only contested in the municipal election in Amsterdam.
+Sylvana Simons was again elected as lead candidate.
+During the campaign, one of the party's candidates was accused of lying on her résumé, in which she wrongfully claimed to be a psychiatrist.
+Her candidacy was eventually withdrawn.

-Despite this incident, the party won 6,571 votes (1.9%), just enough to win a seat on the city council.
-The best results for BIJ1 were in Amsterdam-Zuidoost, especially in the Bijlmermeer, which is home to a large Surinamese migrant population.
+Despite this incident, the party won 6,571 votes (1.9%), just enough to win a seat in the municipal council.
+The best results for Bij1 were in Amsterdam-Zuidoost, especially in the Bijlmermeer, which is home to a large Surinamese migrant population.
+In November 2018, Hilversum municipal councilor and Dutch Socialist Party spokeswoman Rebekka Timmer switched to B1JI giving the party representation on the council for the first time.
+In June 2020, Timmer was elected to the party's executive board.